osucomm/mediamagnet/doc/key_concepts/README.md

 single piece of content published in a [channel](#channels).
 An item could be a tweet, post, photo, web page, or event.
 Media Magnet imports items from channels on a regular basis and stores their normalized content.
-This allows you to retrieve items without needing to know their original content.
+This allows you to retrieve items without needing to know their original channel.

 When items are imported, they are also given [tags](#tags) and [keywords](#keywords) using tags from the items themselves and from their